With almost everything going up in cost, it’s more important than ever for businesses to find ways to reduce spending.

 While Windows is better than ever, IT staff can spend much time configuring and supporting Windows machines.

 A study commissioned by Apple showed that Macs improve employee performance and engagement, which resulted in cost savings.
-Over a three-year period, the TOC of a Mac was $843 less than a PC.
+Over three years, the TOC of a Mac was $843 less than a PC.

 Apple MacBook Air currently tops the list of Amazon best sellers.